Rider-io/MyGo/README.md

-Let's give this a go
+Let's give this a go!